toast-success

 Kathmandu to Soti Khola (710m)

-Begin your journey with an early morning drive from Kathmandu to Soti Khola, a 7-8 hour journey offering scenic views of rural Nepal.
+Begin your journey with an early morning drive from Kathmandu to Soti Khola, offering scenic views of rural Nepal.
 The drive follows the Prithvi Highway alongside the Trishuli River before turning north along the Budi Gandaki River.
-The final stretch to Soti Khola passes through terraced hillsides and small villages, giving you a first glimpse of the rural lifestyle that characterizes much of your trek.
-Accommodation: Basic teahouse in Soti Khola.
+The final stretch passes through terraced hillsides and small villages, giving you a first glimpse of rural lifestyle.

 Day 3